albanie/collaborative-experts/README.md

 ### Evaluating pretrained video embeddings

 We provide pretrained models for each dataset to reproduce the results reported in the paper.
 Each model is accompanied by training and evaluation logs.
+Performance is evalauted for retrieval in both directions:
+* `t2v` denotes that a text query is used to retrieve videos
+* `v2t` denotes that a video query is used to retrieve text video descriptions

+In the results reported below, the same model is used for both the t2v and v2t tasks.

 **MSRVTT Benchmark**